A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Certainty during change

 Unplanned events may prompt a business exit.
 Whether this is a health, financial or legal matter, an exit strategy provides a plan for the transition.
-A defined exit strategy provides certainty for owners, employees, staff, suppliers and customers.
+A defined exit strategy provides certainty for owners, employees, staff, suppliers, and customers.

 Setting goals

-How to choose an exit strategy
+How to plan a business exit strategy

-The right exit strategy will vary for startups and established businesses depending on the health of the business, the industry and market and who the suitable buyers are.
 Planning ahead is key — mergers and acquisitions or an IPO take time and require extensive due diligence.
 Businesses should have a best-case and worst-case exit strategy available.

-Things to consider when selecting an exit strategy include:- How much control owner/s want to retain over the business
+- How much control owner/s want to retain over the business

 - The health of the business and its long-term potential